N5GEH/n5geh.tutorial.api-protection/README.md

 ### 3.3 Open ID Connect (OIDC) plugin for authentication with Keycloak

-In this excample, a global plugin will be used in order to validate every incoming request against this plugin.
+In this example, a global plugin will be used in order to validate every incoming request against this plugin.
 In this case, every request needs to be authenticated against a Keycloak server.

 1. Click on the 'Plugins' tab in the main navigation bar on the left side.
 2. Click on 'ADD GLOBAL PLUGINS'.
-3. Click on 'Other' and then select 'Add Plugin' option on the 'oidc' plugin Configure the OIDC plugins as shown in the image below with the configurations as per your client.
+3. Click on 'Other' and then select 'Add Plugin' on the 'Oidc' plugin
+4. Configure the OIDC plugin as shown in the image below with the configurations as per your client.

 ![Keycloak](img/oidc.png)